shirkdog/zfsbackup/README.md

 Note:
 ----
 These scripts should be used by a non-root user setup and configured to create/destroy snapshots.
-The following will setup the necessary permissions for the zfs-user to manage snapshots for tank:
+The following will setup the necessary permissions for the zfs-user to manage snapshots for zroot:

-zfs allow -d zfs-user create,destroy,snapshot,hold,mount,send,rename,receive tank
+zfs allow -d zfs-user create,destroy,snapshot,hold,mount,send,rename,receive zroot